fjl/p2p-drafts/merge-sync/merge-sync.md

 # Sync & The Merge

-In this document, we present our ideas for implementing chain synchronization on the merged eth1 + eth2 chain.
+****Warning!**** This is a work in progress.
+After initial review, it seems that the sync scheme presented here will not work without modifications.
+See end of document for known issues and potential solutions.
+For now, you should read this as a description of the ideal sync algorithm, keeping in mind that it will become more complicated later.

+In this document, we (the geth team) present our ideas for implementing chain synchronization on the merged eth1 + eth2 chain.
 After the merge event, eth1 and eth2 clients run in tandem.
 The eth2 client maintains the connection to the beacon chain and performs fork choice.
 The eth1 client, a.k.a. the 'execution layer', receives block data from the eth2 client, executes/verifies it and maintains the application state.

 The interface that eth2 and eth1 use to communicate is uni-directional: all cross-client communication is initiated by eth2, and happens in the form of requests.
 Eth1 simply responds to each request, but cannot request any information from eth2.